 How To Get The Taper Fade Haircut

 The standard taper fade is similar to the classic taper haircut.
 The hair is longest on top and fades down the back and sides.
 You can specify how gradual you want the taper to be.
 There’s some additional information on our guide to the classic taper haircut, where we explain how to get the cut in depth.
-You can also find more information here.

 How To Style The Taper Fade Haircut

 Depending on which variation of the taper fade haircut you go with.
 For more intense styles, like the mohawk, you’ll need a strong hold gel.
 For a lighter style, like the standard taper fade, you have the option to not style it at all.
 In the end, it’s all up to you and the style you choose.

 There are also tons of variations on the standard taper fade haircut.
 No matter your hair type, face shape, or personal style, you should find something here you’ll like.

 If you still hesitate whether this cut is for you check these options below:

 This is a standard taper fade on the back and sides.
 However, the hair on top of the head will be left much longer in length so it can be styled like a fohawk.